Kirthi-Raman/FileConversionMacro/README.md

 VBA Excel Macro to convert a word document into a PDF document

-## steps
+## Steps

-1. Enter inputs in cell B1 and B2.
+1. Enter filename in cell B1 and file baseplate in cell B2.
+2. Run the bot.
+Bot converts word file into PDF.
-2. Error details are updated by code in B3 and B4
+3. Error details are updated by code in B3 and B4